Using Hilbert transform and classical chains to simulate quantum walks: Construction of the wave function

-\emph{Construction of the wave function.}---We next explain how to use classical particles attached with springs to construct this wave function.
-In theory we provide a classical analog computer whose output is $\psi_m(t)$.
+We next explain how to use classical particles connected with springs to construct this wave function.
+In theory we provide a classical analog-computer whose output is $\psi_m(t)$.
 This also gives the exact definition and method of measurement of $\psi_m(t)$.
-Before doing that, let us first divide the wave function into real and imaginary parts, respectively, i.e., $\psi_{m}(t)=\rm{Re} [\mit{\psi}_{m}(t)] + \rm{i} \rm{Im} [\mit{\psi}_{m}(t)]$ with~\cite{Note1}
+Before doing that, let us first divide the wave function into real and imaginary parts.
+By doing so, we use $\omega_q = \omega_{-q}$ to obtain:

 and

 So that the density is